ysawyers/syncifyy/README.md

-# Youtube-Sync
+# Description

-## Project Summary -
+This web app allows you to watch youtube videos in real-time with other users.

-This web app allows you to watch videos in real-time with other users while chatting in a "Lobby".
-This was a really fun project to work on and it taught me a lot about websockets, using third-party API's, and developing REST API's.
+PS: Inspired by Joma Tech's project using socket.io with the youtube API.

-## Screenshots -
+## Screenshots
 ![Register](https://i.imgur.com/wJMLMkF.png)
 ------
 ![Login](https://i.imgur.com/TWKfidx.png)